 E.7 ISSUES THAT COULD ADVERSELY AFFECT THE CLOSURE OF AN INSPECTION, TEST, ANALYSIS, AND ACCEPTANCE CRITERIA (ITAAC)

-An issue, that if left uncorrected, could potentially prevent a licensee from closing an ITAAC, should be considered -than-minor.
+An issue, that if left uncorrected, could potentially prevent a licensee from closing an ITAAC, should be considered more-than-minor.
 The issue must be material to the acceptance criteria of the ITAAC.

-E.8 SCREEN FOR -THAN-MINOR
+E.8 SCREEN FOR MORE-THAN-MINOR

-Determine whether the violation or nonconformance is -than-minor.
-If the answer to any of the following questions is “YES,” the violation or nonconformance is -than-minor.
-If the answer to all four questions is “NO,” the violation or nonconformance is not -than-minor.
+Determine whether the violation or nonconformance is more-than-minor.
+If the answer to any of the following questions is “YES,” the violation or nonconformance is more-than-minor.
+If the answer to all four questions is “NO,” the violation or nonconformance is not more-than-minor.

 The violation/nonconformance:

-Is the issue similar to the “-than-minor if” statement of an example in Section E.9?
+Is the issue similar to the “more-than-minor if” statement of an example in Section E.9?

 Does the issue, if left uncorrected, represent a condition adverse to quality that renders the quality of a structure, system, or component (SSC) or activity, unacceptable or indeterminate, AND the issue is associated with any one or more of the following?